ggotora/gilinter-ruby-capstone/README.md

 - Download or clone the repository's files github repo
 - Have Ruby 2.7 installed (to check if it is installed you can run: ruby -version in your console)
 - Once repo is downloaded to local directory, in you console run cmd: ruby ./bin/main.rb
+# Dependancies
+- the project includes the Ruby gem "colorize" for colorizing text using ANSI escape sequences.
+## To Install
+- open command prompt
+- gem install colorize

 # Screenshot